 \subsection{Ablation Study}

-We conducted a stepwise ablation study to incrementally add feature groups to the baseline, measuring the contribution of each feature family within the IHML framework.
+We conducted a stepwise ablation study, incrementally adding feature groups to the baseline and measuring the contribution of each feature family within the IHML framework.
 Table~\ref{tab:ablation} reports five configurations (M1-M5), with checkmarks indicating the presence of a feature block and crosses representing its removal.
 Model M1 only embeds ConvNeXt.
 M2 includes demographic characteristics indicating patient clinical priors.
 M3 uses haemoglobin–sensitive descriptors from the reconstructed spectral cube.
 M4 adds texture information, while M5 has all spectrum descriptors.
 The steady improvement proves that each feature family provides supplementary information.
-Ablation analysis proves multimodal fusion works.